Green hydrogen for local energy and agriculture in Barbados

 HDF Energy has found a unique solution to capitalise on the available resources in the most efficient way possible, leveraging the advantages of green hydrogen.
 In their Renewstable® Barbados (RSB) project, they combine solar energy generation, leading-edge hydrogen storage and animal farming, thus aligning economic, environmental and social benefits.

-The core component of the large-scale, grid-friendly energy project is a photovoltaic power plant and a hydrogen energy storage system that will create 24/7 access to clean and affordable electricity for an estimated 16,000 inhabitants.
+The core component of the large-scale, grid-friendly energy project is a photovoltaic power plant and a hydrogen energy storage system with a base power of 13 MW at daytime and 3 MW at night time, assuring 24/7 access to clean and affordable electricity.
 The chosen technical setup is particularly well adapted to Barbados as it uses less amount of land in the first place.
 In addition, the 181 acres of land locating the solar PV arrays will be home to a flock of over 1,800 blackbelly sheep that will not only serve as natural lawnmowers and keep the land fertile, but also increase local production of meat and hide, thus making full use of the available land space.
 This integrative approach realised in collaboration with local agri-businesses hence stimulates decarbonisation and clean energy access, while simultaneously contributing to increased self-sufficiency in Barbados.

 Typical to innovative business models, HDF Energy faced initial challenges including identification of financiers and navigating the local regulatory terrain.
 The financial regulatory environment posed additional challenges with respect to currency convertibility and repatriation.

 Throughout this journey, the GET.invest Finance Catalyst provided instrumental support to HDF Energy in shifting focus to the local sphere and identify and approach financiers and equity investors including ElectriFI.